trueshanti/myip/README.md

 ## Privacy & Security

 - This repo does not store visitor IPs; it only displays the IP of the current request.
-- Avoid committing secrets: do not commit Personal Access Tokens (PATs) or private keys to the repo.
-- Prefer SSH keys or a secure credential manager instead of storing tokens in plaintext.

-If you want a more secure way to deploy or use authentication for Git pushes, consider adding an SSH public key to GitHub or using Git Credential Manager (or `gh auth login`).